- Subscribe ▼

 - Submissions ▼

 - Calendars ▼

 Yellow Springs High School Section :: Page 5

-Many years of hard work is coming to a close tomorrow at 7 p.m. at the high school.
+Many years of hard work is coming to a close tonight at 7 p.m. at the high school.
 Just enough time to get their diplomas and celebrate with family and friends before they hit the ground running on to their next new adventure in life!

 Yellow Springs High School counselor Dave Smith said that this year’s senior class is a remarkable one.

 A rumor about a threat to McKinney Middle/Yellow Springs High School was determined last week to be unsubstantiated, according to school officials.

 Thirteen YSHS students took part in a special high school edition of Power of the Pen this past Saturday.
 The local writing competition was organized by seniors Ursula Kremer and Henry Potts-Rubin for their senior project.

 One week and one day out from opening night, the cast and crew of “Footloose” was hard at work, warming up their voices with crisp sounds: “va, va, va,” “no, no, no, no, no” and several rounds of “red leather, yellow leather.”